ontio/ontology/README.md

 - Quick block generation time (1-30 seconds)

-## Build development environment
+## Build Development Environment
 The requirements to build Ontology are:

 - [Golang](https://golang.org/doc/install) version 1.9 or later
 - [Glide](https://glide.sh) (a third party package management tool for Golang)

-## Get Ontology
+## Download Ontology

-### Get from release
+### Download Release
+You can download a stable compiled version of the Ontology node software by either:

-- You can download the latest Ontology binary file with ` curl https://dev.ont.io/ontology_install | sh `.
+- Downloading the latest Ontology binary file with `curl https://dev.ont.io/ontology_install | sh`.

-- You can download other versions at [release page](https://github.com/ontio/ontology/releases).
+- Downloading a specific version from the [release section](https://github.com/ontio/ontology/releases).

-### Get from source code
+### Build from Source Code
+Alternatively, you build your own version directly from the source code.
+Note that the code in the `master` branch may not be stable.

-Clone the Ontology repository into the appropriate $GOPATH/src/github.com/ontio directory.
+1) Clone the Ontology repository into the appropriate `$GOPATH/src/github.com/ontio` directory.

 ```
 $ git clone https://github.com/ontio/ontology.git